 - CPM (Cost per 1000 impressions)

-Engagement is the Likes, shares and comments on a social media post.
+Engagement refers to the likes, shares and comments on a social media post.
 Engagement has historically been a common metric for evaluating social media performance.
-The engagement rate on your influencer marketing post is a great indicatorofhowthe influencers audience feel about your brand.
+The engagement rate on your influencer marketing post is a great indicator of how the influencers audience feel about your brand.